knoxa/knoxa.github.io/pentominoes/index.md

 I'm more interested in how pentomino transformations relate degenerate solutions to proper solutions, and how they relate solutions to each other.
 There is some discussion of the relationship between solutions on the Isomer Design page.
 This discusses several classes of transformation, all of which could (I hypothesize) be reduced to transforming pairs of tiles in sequence.
+Plenty more to explore.